Everything You Need to Know About Official Visits

 Do parents go on official visits?

 Parents are invited to go on official visits.
-The school can pay for their transportation to and from the school, three meals per day and tickets to a home sports match.
+The school can pay for three meals per day and tickets to a home sports match.
+However, the school is only allowed to pay for their transportation to and from campus if the parents are traveling in the same car as the recruit.
+Flights and separate bus or train tickets may not be purchased for parents.
 Parents have a very specific role throughout the official visit: Let the athlete be the focus of the experience.

 For some parents, it might be hard to let go and allow their student-athlete to take center stage during this visit.
 However, parents should let their athlete ask questions and take control of the conversation.
 Give them an opportunity to hold a candid, uninterrupted conversation with the coach.
 Allow them to make their own opinions about the school before injecting your point of view.
 When the conversation turns to finances, scholarships and paying for college, this is where coaches typically expect parents to jump in.Back to Top ^